Chargeback Fraud and How to Prevent it

 A chargeback is a transaction reversal meant to serve as a form of consumer protection from fraudulent activity committed by both merchants and individuals.
 A chargeback is also defined as a demand by a credit-card provider for a retailer to make good the loss on a fraudulent or disputed transaction.

 The Origins of the Chargeback

 The customer is a cardholder who made a purchase with a merchant.
 There are several reasons that a cardholder will file a dispute.
-He may have seen an unrecognizable transaction on his billing statement.
-Or he may recognize the transaction.
-But he may not recognize the merchant descriptor.
+They may have seen an unrecognizable transaction on their billing statement.
+Or they may recognize the transaction.
+But they may not recognize the merchant descriptor.
 Each card network guarantees zero-fraud liability to its cardholders.

 The issuer provides payment cards to the cardholder.
 Some examples include credit and debit cards.
 The issuer is ‘the underwriter’ of the account.
 That means it’s responsible to disburse funds from the customer to the merchant.

 Note: The customer’s balance and authorization is managed by the issuer’s processor.

 Issuing bank processor

 The issuer’s processor verifies the customers’ account balances.
 It’ll either authorize or deny transaction requests that are received through the card network.